MaximeRobeyns/bayesian_flow_networks/README.md

 ### Classifier-Free Guidance with Continuous Data (MNIST)

-In `examples/MNIST_continuous_bfn.py`, we show an example training a UNet on MNIST with classifier-free guidance.
+For an example of training a UNet on MNIST with classifier-free guidance, see `examples/MNIST_continuous_bfn.py`.

-> Note: this was only trained for a few epochs

 ![MNIST samples with classifier-free guidance](./examples/mnist_cont_classifier_free_guidance.png)

+Here is the main gist of what's going on:

 ```python